The King meets ‘queen Scotland’ on his first Scottish visit post-coronation

 The King and Queen will be accompanied by William and Catherine, whose Scottish titles are the Duke and Duchess of Rothesay.

-Later on Monday, the King will take part in the Ceremony of the Keys on the palace forecourt where he is presented with the keys to the city.
+Later on Monday, the King took part in the Ceremony of the Keys on the palace forecourt where he is presented with the keys to the city.

 Charles and Camilla are also expected to visit the Great Tapestry of Scotland, seeing a newly stitched panel dedicated to the couple.